Victorian Railways flat wagons: Early bogie wagons (Q)

 By the 1870s, rail wagon technology had evolved to permit longer wagons fitted with bogies.
 This allowed higher operating speeds due to better load balancing, and trains were easier to manage with less operating equipment like brakes and couplers over the length, than would be required for shorter fixed-axle wagons.
 Some of the earlier batch were constructed by the railways, but for the most part the work was contracted out to Thomas or Tozier.
 Handbrakes were initially applied to bogies individually, and staff were reminded to apply hand brakes at both ends of a wagon when necessary.
 These early wagons generally operated for 20–30 years, most being withdrawn from normal service before the Great War.
 The majority were scrapped at the time, but like their K predecessors a portion of the class were recycled in other traffics.

 A new batch of Q wagons was built starting from 1913.
 All vehicles of this type used rivetted plate-frame components and a "fishbelly" underframe design with a strengthened centre to resist twisting.

 By the late 1970s Q73 had been allocated specifically to trains originating from Jewell, as a spacer vehicle when transporting cast concrete bridge beams in conjunction with higher-capacity wagons.
 Other wagons operated in sets, transporting loads of extended, welded rail lengths around the state.
 These rails were loaded across five wagons at a time, and flexed with the train when running through junctions and around curves.

-Q129 was specially constructed in 1926 as a skeleton type wagon, with raised beams 2'6" apart specifically for the transport of the engine units.
-It was used when either engine had to be transported from its home depot to Newport Workshops for maintenance, and occasionally for other narrow gauge engine transfers.
-To facilitate this, the vehicle was fitted with hinged buffers at both ends which could be lowered out of the way, allowing the deck "rails" to meet the raised ramps at each of the transfer sites.
-The vehicle was condemned in 1979 and sold to the Emerald Tourist Railway Board.
-It has since been cosmetically restored and is now a static display inside Menzies Creek Museum display shed.
-While the wagon was originally fitted with standard barframe bogies, it was later refitted with bogies recovered from the tender of locomotive V499.
+Q129

+Q129 is a broad gauge skeletal flat wagon built in June 1926, initially to transfer the Garratt locomotives' engine units (Note: The Garratt boiler unit was transferred separately, loaded by cranes in a QB well wagon.) from Newport to Colac and Moe, and later used for the NA class engines as well.
+It is now preserved at the Menzies Creek Steam Museum adjacent to Menzies Creek railway station on the Puffing Billy Railway.